 one wheel at a time

 axle OS is a hobby microkernel and userspace.
 I started the project in early 2016, and have had stints of working on it

 axle OS's first incarnation was a multitasking monolithic kernel, with little support for IPC, user-mode or process loading.

 The current incarnation is a microkernel built around variable-length IPC messaging.
-It supports a userspace, efficient compositing window manager, a C stdlib, etc. All applications, including the desktop environment and device drivers, are ELF executables.
+It supports a userspace, efficient compositing window manager, a C stdlib, etc. All applications, including the desktop environment and device drivers, are ELF executables running in userspace.